 Cardinham has some new cycling trails for off-road cyclists and mountain bikers which are great for families with older children, couples or adult groups.

 The ‘Bodmin Beast’ blue trail is suitable for cyclists with a moderate level of off-road experience and keen mountain bikers.
 It will take you around the wooded slopes of the Cardinham Valley and includes several technical climbs and descents.
 For more experienced mountain bikers, there are two sections of difficult red grade trail, which connect to the Bodmin Beast – ‘Dialled-In Dave’ and ‘Hell’s Teeth’.

 The Woods Café is set in an old woodsman’s cottage in an idyllic setting.
 In the winter months, you can sit beside a real fire and warm up after your walk.

 The food there is delicious, and there are plenty of seasonal dishes to choose from including chicken and leek stew, butternut squash and chickpea tagine and beef stew and dumplings when it’s cold and delicious quiches and salads in the summer.
 Warning – the cakes are very temping!
 We love the squidgy brownies, the divine carrot cake and the white chocolate and raspberry muffins.
 Mmm…

-There are also plenty of picnic benches outside if you prefer to bring your own food, and outdoor BBQs you can use.
+There are also plenty of picnic benches outside if you prefer to bring your own food.

 Cardinham Woods is less than two miles from Bodmin.
 The postcode for SatNavs is PL30 4AL.

-Car parking costs £2 for up to 2 hours and £3 for over 2 hours.
+Car parking costs £3 for up to 2 hours, £4 for 4 hours or £6 for all day.
 There are toilets available including disabled and baby changing facilities.